Decluttering has help me stay organized, changed how I spend money, and given me a peace of mind that comes through living more simply.

 When you begin your quest to delutter, know that it will be a time investment.
 Living simply does not come easily for me by any means (seriously, I am not an organized person), but the effort has been well worth the investment Thankfully, I have found that my time investment not only pays in peace of mind, but can also pay in actual money.

-Tips for making money from Decluttering:
+Tips for making money from Decluttering

-REMEMBER, price to sell, or your storing of items to sell is just adding back to the clutter!!!!
+Price using garage sale prices, or storing items to sell is just adding back to the clutter!!!!
 Do not be blinded by what you paid for it, that is a one of the biggest obstacles to decluttering!

-2.)
+4.)
 If it's worth less than $20, do pick up at your house ,or within a few blocks, if you don't know the buyer.

 I don't sell on Craiglist anymore, only Facebook marketplace.
 Convenience is important, but safety is key.

 I also have public library only 3 min from my house, so I do meet-ups there if I don't know the person.
 Occasionally I will meet someone father away, but only if I am already in that area for another reason.
 Remember, your time is money too.